 You’ve found a house within your price range with the features you want, you have made an offer that was accepted, and the inspection has taken place.
 Now what?
 Well, that depends on whether the inspection turned up any problems or deficiencies, especially any major or structural ones.
 If that was the case, then you will have to make some decisions, maybe some tough ones.
-So here’s what you can expect after a Bloomfield HIlls home inspection.
+So here’s what you can expect after a Metro Detroit Michigan home inspection.

 The Home Inspection Report